Howrah–New Delhi Rajdhani Express (via Gaya): History

-Thus, on 1 March 1969 the first Rajdhani Express left from New Delhi to Howrah at 1730 hrs and arrived at its destination at 1050 hrs on the next day, completing 1450 km in a record time of 17 hours 20 minutes.
+On 1 March 1969 the first Rajdhani Express left from New Delhi to Howrah at 1730 hrs and arrived at its destination at 1050 hrs on the next day, completing 1450 km in a record time of 17 hours 20 minutes.
 The honor of hauling the first Rajdhani was done by the WDM-4 class locomotive of Indian Railways.
 The return Rajdhani Express left Howrah Junction on 3 March 1969 at 1700 hrs and arrived at New Delhi on its next day at 1020 hrs.
 The maximum permissible speed of the Howrah Rajdhani Express was kept 120 km/h for safety reasons, thus making it the fastest train of India at that point of time.

 The first train carried nine coaches, which were one Dining Car, one AC First Class, five AC Chair Car and two Generator/Power Car.
 The price of at that time was set at Rs.
 280 for the AC First Class and Rs.
 90 for AC Chair Car respectively.
 The coaches were specially designed and developed by Integral Coach Factory Perambur and had one of its kind vacuum brakes and under-slung air conditioning systems.
 Additionally the AC First Class was of 3 Cabin + 3 Coupe model while the AC Chair Car was of 2 x 2 seating model.
 At that time the train use to ply only on Monday and Friday respectively from both ends and had stoppages at Kanpur Central railway station, Mughalsarai Junction railway station and Netaji Subhas Chandra Bose Gomoh railway station only.